 The Future is Now

-The opportunities are seemingly endless as interest in blockchain technology continues to boom.
+The opportunities are seemingly endless as industry-specific interest in blockchain technology continues to boom.

 “One of the good things that COVID did was it really accelerated the digital transformation of the health space by probably seven to 10 years,” Ricotta said.
 “There's now a lot more of a focus on a digital-first kind of approach.”